 \subsection{Blood as a non-Newtonian fluid}

-Bodily fluids, such as blood, saliva, eye fluid are invariably non-Newtonian.
+Bodily fluids, such as blood, saliva, and eye fluid are invariably non-Newtonian.
 In particular, blood is a concentrated suspension of particles in plasma, which is mainly made of water.
-The three most important particles that constitute blood are: red blood cells (or erythrocytes), white cells (or leukocytes) and platelets (or thrombocytes).
-The first ones, which are the most numerous, are mainly responsible for the mechanical properties of the blood \cite{formaggia2009cardiovascular}.
+The three most important 'particles' that constitute blood are: red blood cells (RBCs), white cells and platelets.
+RBCs, which are the most numerous, are mainly responsible for the mechanical properties of blood \cite{formaggia2009cardiovascular}.
 In fact, their tendency to form (and then break down) three-dimensional microstructures at low shear rates and to align to the flow at high shear rates cause the blood's shear thinning behaviour, characterized by the monotonic decrease of the viscosity that tends to some limit for very high shear rates \cite{fournier2017basic}.
 In the case of blood, the structures lead to significant changes in its rheological properties and several models have been developed during the past 50 years in order to capture the complexity of this behaviour (some examples can be found in \cite{ballyk1994simulation, chien1970shear, cho1991effets, huang1976thixotropic, kaliviotis2018local, sherwood2014spatial}).
 However, none of those models has been universally accepted.

-In mathematical terms, we define a fluid as non-Newtonian if the extra-stress tensor cannot be expressed as linear function of the components of the velocity gradient.
+In mathematical terms, we define a fluid as non-Newtonian if the extra-stress tensor cannot be expressed as a linear function of the components of the velocity gradient.
 The more general relation between the stress and rate-of-strain tensors can be written as

 where $\eta (\dot{\gamma})$ is the viscosity, $\dot{\boldsymbol{\gamma}}=\nabla \mathbf{u} + \nabla \mathbf{u}^T$ and